zygm0nt/llm-paper-notes-mcl/notes/databricks_photon.md

 * **Photon succeeds by blending columnar, vectorized, and adaptive techniques** within a native engine, while maintaining compatibility with Spark workloads.
 * It provides **enterprise-grade performance** on open data formats (like Delta Lake) without the need to move data into specialized warehouses.

----

-If you're interested in any specific section (e.g., adaptivity mechanisms, memory management, integration), I can provide a deeper summary.